evkx/evkx.github.io/content/technology/regen/_index.md

     <figcaption><h4>Tesla one-pedal driving settings</h4></figcaption>
 </figur>

 In the picture above, you also see how Tesla lets the driver decide how the car should behave at low speed.
-For example, they can add physical brakes at low speeds to make the vehicle entirely stop and hold.
+For example, they can add physical brakes at low vehicle speeds to make the vehicle entirely stop and hold.

 ### Manual regen using the brake pedal